Bman2386/Brendon.Biagi/readme.md

 # About Me:

 <div class='intro'>
-<h2>Full Stack Developer, based in Queens, with proven success at learning things quickly</h2>
+<h2>Software Engineer, based in Queens, with proven success at learning things quickly</h2>
 <p>Hi there!
-I am a Full Stack Developer.
-It has always been my dream to code and <a target="_blank" href="https://www.appacademy.io/">AppAcademy</a> has facilitated that for me.
+I am a Software Engineer, Full Stack Developer, Veteran, & Musician.
+It has always been my dream to code and <a target="_blank" class="a3" href="https://www.appacademy.io/">AppAcademy</a> has facilitated that for me.
 Currently I'm based in Astoria Queens, having a blast coding away.
-You should take some time and review my recent projects.</p>
+You should take some time and review my <a href="projects">recent projects</a> .</p>
 <a target="_blank" class='a2' href="https://drive.google.com/file/d/1AsTQNu3M0gmi4ZkAlve4Ibas4-M9C8jm/view?usp=sharing">
 View My Resume
 </a>